 - Insulated Floor: Since I was building a workshop space inside my portable garage, I wanted to be able to insulate it in the future.
 So, I asked my brother… ok… Yes, the owner of Sheds Unlimited is my brother!
 I guess I do have some connections with the company!
 But anyway, I asked my brother to add an insulated floor since it would be too difficult to insulate after it is in place.
 (Honestly, when my brother gave me the quote for the garage, he gave me a “bother discount”)

 - Tech-Shield Sheathing was a must.
 If you haven’t found out, Tech Shield Sheathing is an amazing roof sheathing that deflects heat from the roof of your garage.
-Garages with this product could be 20 to 30 degree cooler than one without!
+Garages with this product could be 20 to 30 degrees cooler than one without!

 - Ridge Vent: Even though I had Tech-Shield Sheathing, I still thought some extra ventilation would be a good idea for my up-and-coming portable garage.
 And since I’ve personally built garages and sheds in the past, I knew ridge vent was a cheap addition that adds some really good ventilation.

 - Ramp: If you buy a portable one car garage, it sits above ground level about 8 inches.
-Sheds Unlimited provides a really solid ramp to make it easy to get the car, tractor or lawn equipment in and out easily.
+Sheds Unlimited provides a really solid ramp to make it easy to get the car, tractor, or lawn equipment in and out easily.

 Deciding on a Portable Garage